dgholamian/news-classification-attention-models/README.md

-# Hybrid of LSTM+Attention Layer and GRU+Attention Layer for News Classification
+# A Hybrid Deep Learning Approach Using LSTM and GRU with Attention for News Categorization

 This project demonstrates a full pipeline for text classification on the [AG News dataset](https://www.tensorflow.org/datasets/catalog/ag_news_subset) using TensorFlow.
 It includes preprocessing, visualization, and training two deep learning models: one with LSTM + Attention layer and another with GRU + Attention layer.